 Your FC's voice commands always override the tags you see on grids, so be sure to be on comms and listening closely!

 Do not ever shoot tag J. This is used to designate a target that, if killed, would put fleet safety in jeopardy.
 Shooting tag J is a valid reason to get a kick from fleet!

-AAA and VVV are specialized roles assigned to members of the fleet.
-Where to find your AAA/VVV will be in the next section.
+VVV/Booster are specialized roles assigned to members of the fleet.
+Where to find your VVV/Booster will be in the next section.

 Specialized Fleet Roles

 Certain pilots within the fleet have specialized roles.
-These roles include FC, CCC, Anchors, Drone Bunny, MTAC, and Boosters, and are assigned by the FC of the fleet, but it's most commonly volunteer-based.
+These roles include FC, CCC, Anchors, MTAC, and Boosters, and are assigned by the FC of the fleet, but it's most commonly volunteer-based.
 If you have interest in these roles, read the guides and volunteer!
 Guides can be found by clicking the links below or in fleet chat.
-We're always willing to teach these roles, and if you ever want to be a Fleet Commander or Logi Master, best thing to do to get our attention is to take these roles whenever possible!
+We're always willing to teach these roles, and if you ever want to be a Commander, best thing to do to get our attention is to take these roles whenever possible!

 FC: Fleet Commander - Gives commands to the fleet, be sure to listen!

 LC: Logi Commander - A designated Commander to lead the Logi in place of the FC.